slipmatio/devdocs/contributing/setting-up.md

 If you don't want to change your global configuration, you can set these also per-repository by editing `.git/config` in each repo.

-Also make sure that your profile settings are correct in GitLab.
+Also make sure that your GitLab profile settings are correct and match your local settings.